-7. Key Identification
+6. Key Identification

 It is necessary for the recipient of a JWS to be able to determine the key that was employed for the digital signature or MAC operation.
 The key employed can be identified using the Header Parameter methods described in Section 4.1 or can be identified using methods that are outside the scope of this specification.
 Specifically, the Header Parameters jku, jwk, x5u, x5t, x5c, and kid can be used to identify the key used.
+These header parameters MUST be integrity protected if the information about the key that they convey is to be considered trusted.

 The sender SHOULD include sufficient information in the Header Parameters to identify the key used, unless the application uses another means or convention to determine the key used.
-Recipients MUST reject the input when the algorithm used requires a key (which is true of all algorithms except for none) and the key used cannot be determined.
+Validation of the signature or MAC fails when the algorithm used requires a key (which is true of all algorithms except for none) and the key used cannot be determined.